oznogon/gattaibushido-public/rules/03_basic_play.md

 During active conflicts, your current Hand size may fluctuate wildly as cards are drawn, played, and discarded.
 Between conflicts, if you ever hold either *fewer* or *more* than your max Hand, you must either draw back up or discard back down to max, respectively.

-### Deck
+### Decks

-There is a single core **Deck** of 108 playing cards created by combining the cards from two identical 54-card Decks together. *All* of the players use the same combined Deck for their actions.
-The Deck is placed face-down in the middle for everyone to see.
-The four Jokers are always shuffled in face-*up*, however.
+There are two base **Decks** of 54 standard playing cards. *All* of the Pilots use one Deck for their actions, while Coach uses a separate Deck of his own.
+The Decks are placed face-down in the middle for everyone to see and reach.
+The Jokers in each Deck are always shuffled in face-*up*, however.

 ### Faction

 **Factions** are sources of external power that the Pilots uncover through exploration and role-playing.
 When a Faction's favor has been acquired by the Pilots, they can invest cards from their Hand into that faction, keeping them on the table for later use.
+This also means that all cards on a Faction must be from the Pilot Deck.
 This allows well-connected Teams access to more card options beyond their rather limited personal Hands.
 Factions and their uses are described in more detail on p.
 SQUARP.

 ### Pile